secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/bv-benefits-netherlands/index.html.md

 * Adoption and Foster Leave
   - Team members who have adopted or taken in a foster child are entitled to 6 weeks of leave and [adoption or foster care allowance](https://www.uwv.nl/particulieren/zwanger-adoptie-pleegzorg/adoptie-pleegzorg/ik-word-adoptie-of-pleegouder/detail/krijg-ik-een-adoptie-of-pleegzorguitkering#hoe-hoog-is-mijn-adoptie-of-pleegzorguitkering).
   - This leave runs concurrently with GitLab Parental Leave.
 GitLab will supplement adoption or foster care allowance for [eligible team members](https://about.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave) so that they receive 100% of their pay for the first 16 weeks of leave.
-  - Team members must notify Total Rewards of their intent to take adoption or foster leave at least three weeks in advance, and must designate this time off as `Parental Leave` in PTO by Roots to ensure that statutory entitlements are properly tracked.
+  - Team members must notify the Absence Management team at `leaves@gitlab.com` of their intent to take adoption or foster leave at least three weeks in advance, and must designate this time off as `Parental Leave` in PTO by Roots to ensure that statutory entitlements are properly tracked.

 * Statutory Parental Leave
   - Team members who have a child 8 years old or younger and are qualified for parental leave, are entitled to take [unpaid parental leave](https://www.rijksoverheid.nl/onderwerpen/ouderschapsverlof/vraag-en-antwoord/recht-op-ouderschapsverlof).
 The amount of leave may not exceed 26 times the number of hours the team member works in one week.